wasm-forge/ic-rusqlite/docs/src/creating_canister.md

 ## Accessing the Database

-The database connection is established with the first call to `ic_rusqlite::with_connection(...)`, so you don't need to explicitly initialize or create the database.
+The database connection is established with the first call to `ic_rusqlite::with_connection(...)`, so there is no need to explicitly initialize or create a database.

-Internally, the `ic_rusqlite` depends on the `ic-wasi-polyfill` library, which is backed up by the `stable-fs` storage.
-The `stable-fs` uses [stable structures](https://dfinity.github.io/stable-structures/) with the [memory manager](https://dfinity.github.io/stable-structures/concepts/memory-manager.html).
-The virtual memories `101..119` are reserved for the file system, and the virtual memory with the ID `120` is storing the database.
+Internally, the `ic-rusqlite` uses [stable structures](https://dfinity.github.io/stable-structures/) with the [memory manager](https://dfinity.github.io/stable-structures/concepts/memory-manager.html).
+The virtual memories `101..119` are reserved for the file system.

+The virtual memory with the ID `120` is the default storage memory for the database database file is `main.db`.
+These settings are default, but can be via the `set_connection_settings(...)` function.

 ```admonish note
 The ability to associate a file with a virtual memory is a special feature of [`stable-fs`](https://github.com/wasm-forge/stable-fs).
 This allows to create dedicated files with fast I/O access.